Harold Cottam: Initial communications and rescue

+Cottam took the message and coordinates to the bridge where First Officer Horace Dean was on watch.
+According to Cottam in 1956, the officer on watch was slow to respond to the news.
+Cottam did not mention this point in either inquiry in 1912, nor in the news story he gave to The New York Times immediately upon landing in New York.
+Rostron also does not mention it, testified that both Cottam and Dean came to wake him Researcher Samuel Halpern states that if there was any delay, it was likely because of bridge protocols and that Dean was probably handing over the watch the junior officer, in which time Cottam ran ahead to inform the Captain, with Dean right behind him.

-Unable to convince Dean quickly enough, Cottam rushed down the ladder to the captain's cabin and awakened Rostron.
-Rostron testified at the Senate inquiry that both Cottam and Dean came to wake him.
-Rostron immediately "gave the order to turn the ship around," and then "asked the operator if he was absolutely sure it was a distress signal from the Titanic."
+Rostron immediately "gave the order to turn the ship around," likely to First Officer Dean, and then "asked the operator if he was absolutely sure it was a distress signal from the Titanic."
 Cottam said that he had "received a distress signal from the Titanic, requiring immediate assistance," gave Titanic's position, and said that "he was absolutely certain of the message."
 Whilst dressing, Rostron set a course for Titanic, and sent for the chief engineer and told "him to call another watch of stokers and make all possible speed to the Titanic, as she was in trouble."

 Cottam, meanwhile, messaged Titanic that Carpathia was "coming as quickly as possible and expect to be there within four hours."
 Second Officer Bisset writes that Cottam refrained from sending more signals after this, trying to keep the air clear for Titanics distress signals.
-However, Cottam testified that while Carpathia sped to Titanics position, he was kept busy relaying messages from other ships in the area that Phillips was having difficulty hearing because of noise from the sinking ship.
+However, Cottam testified that while Carpathia sped to Titanics position, he was kept busy relaying messages from other ships in the area that Phillips was having difficulty hearing because of noise of steam being vented from the sinking ship as well as constantly dwindling power.
 He also delivered updates to the bridge.

-Final calls and sinking

 Around 1:45 a.m., Cottam received Titanics final intelligible message: "Come as quickly as possible, old man, the engine room is filling up to the boilers."
 He replied that "all our boats were ready and we were coming as hard as we could come" but received no further response.
 The British Wreck Commissioner's inquiry found that other ships in the area continued to hear broken or unintelligible CQD and SOS calls from Titanic after the last message Cottam received, but all signals cut off abruptly at 2:17 a.m., three minutes before Titanic disappeared under the water.
 Despite receiving no reply, Cottam continued to update Titanic on Carpathias progress, instructing Phillips to look for their signal rockets.
 (Note: Phillips did not survive the sinking.)